quantonganh/blog/posts/about.md

 date: Thu Sep 19 21:48:39 +07 2019
 description:
 ---
-Hello.
+Hi.
 I'm Quan.
-I started my career as a .NET developer.
-Then my passionate on Linux and open source led me to a different direction, a system administrator.
+I began my career as a .NET developer but my passion for Linux and open source led me to pursue a career in system administrator.
-With a strong background in Linux system administration, I was gradually moving to backend.
-I'm currently working as a software engineer.
-In spare time, I teach my wife to program to [automate her office tasks](../../../2021/06/10/automate-office-tasks).
+With extensive experience in Linux system administration, I have since transitioned to working as a software engineer.
+In my spare time, I enjoy teaching my wife how to program to [optimize her office tasks](../../../2021/06/10/automate-office-tasks).

-I enjoy working in the fields that can make a different in people's lives or allow me to help others.
+I am motivated by roles that make a positive impact on people's lives or offer opportunities to help others.

-I've been trying to have a good work-life balance.
-Leaving work on time, picking up my child from school, then we can talk about our day on the way back home.
-We love to travel together to have stories to tell (and collect passport stamps).
+Maintaining a healthy work-life balance is important to me, so I make a point of leaving work on time and picking up my child from school, allowing us to catch up on our days during the drive home.
+Traveling together and collecting new stories and passport stamps is something we both enjoy.

-My favourite sports are: table tennis and badminton.
-I'm scared to speak in front of a crowd, but sometimes [I can sing](https://youtu.be/4pxr5zTRgmM).
-I'm a lover of nature, street photography.
+My favorite sports are table tennis and badminton.
+While public speaking is a fear of mine, [I can sometimes sing](https://youtu.be/4pxr5zTRgmM).
+I also have a love for of nature and street photography.

 [My resume.](/resume)